Beyond the lump: The long journey with breast cancer

 “Many husbands refuse to give their consent for mastectomies.
 Some patients at UCI are defrauded because language barriers make it hard for them to trace the right doctors.
 That is why patient navigators are important because they have survived the disease and know how to find their way in UCI,” Atwine says.

 Awareness of breast cancer symptoms and the importance of self-examination are gradually improving, yet remain low in rural areas.
-Screening programmes, such as clinical breast examinations and mammography, are also limited, leading to late-stage diagnoses.
+Screening programs, such as clinical breast examinations and mammography, are also limited, leading to late-stage diagnoses.

 Barriers in the health system